RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

 .. |hpc3-OS| replace:: HPC3 operating system is **Rocky Linux 8.10** (as of December 18, 2024).
 .. |hpc3-sw| replace:: All installed software is compiled specifically for this OS.

-..
-[1] RCIC contributes to the UCI-wide license and
-       MATLAB is available to all the HPC3 users.
-Users only need to load one of the available MATLAB modules in order to use this software.